Animal Man: DC Rebirth

 In 2017, after the events depicted in the series DC Rebirth, Animal Man became a reserve member of the new Justice League.
 He helped the Justice League alongside other new reserve members like Adam Strange and the Swamp Thing.
 In the aftermath of the Justice League: No Justice series Animal Man's name was mentioned in the new Justice League series by Wonder Woman.
 Animal Man was seen helping Vixen fix the Earth alongside the rest of the Justice League.
 He was later seen helping the Justice League fight the Legion of Doom and protecting a doorknob key from getting into the hands of the Legion.
 Animal Man was latterly seen with the rest of the Justice League, Justice League Dark, and the Teen Titans at a get-together party in the Hall of Justice.

 Animal Man was summoned - along with the JLA, the Teen Titans and the JSA - by Batman to fix the Source Wall in anticipation of a forthcoming war across the multiverse.
 Animal Man then assisted these teams in a cross universe battle to defeat Perpetua and Lex Luthor's Legion of Doom.

 During the "Dark Nights: Death Metal" storyline, Animal Man was among the prisoners in New Apokolips after The Batman Who Laughs and his Dark Knights took over Prime-Earth.
 They were freed when Wonder Woman, Batman, and Harley Quinn rescued Superman from the control of Darkfather.
 During the hero's fight with Robin King, Animal Man accompanied Red Tornado and Blue Beetle into battle against Robin King.
-After he sprayed Red Tornado with the Mortal Coil chemical that caused him to spin out of control, Robin King summoned the Anti-Living versions of Animal Man's family who start to devour him.
-When the final effect of the Mortal Coil turned a still-spinning Red Tornado into a human who ripped apart, shrapnel from his explosive death struck Animal Man, wounding him fatally.
-Batman later revived him using a Black Lantern ring.
+However, Robin King kills Red Tornado, causing an explosion that kills Animal Man.
+Batman later revives him using a Black Lantern ring.